Irish Mythology: Dive into its Finest Legends and Tales

 The Original Story of the Children of Lir

 The story revolves around four children.
-They were the children of Lir who married the king’s daughter and they conceived those four beautiful kids.
+They were the children of Lir, who married the king’s daughter, and they conceived those four beautiful kids.
 The king had the best moments with his family.
 Their happiness fell short as soon as the mother got very sick and died.

 Gloominess took over the castle in which they lived.
 The children’s grandfather, Bodb Dearg, felt sad for losing his daughter and for the depression they went through.
 Thus, he offered his second daughter, Aoife, to Lir for marriage.
-He thought that marriage would make Lir feel better and the children would have a mother to look after them.
+He thought marriage would make Lir feel better, and the children would have a mother to look after them.
 Lir accepted the king’s offer and married Aoife right away.

-Things were great at first and the children were happy.
+Things were great at first, and the children were happy.
 However, the happiness ended with Aoife’s plan to get the king away from the children.
 She was jealous of the love and time he gave to the children.
 At first, she ordered one of her servants to kill them, but she refused.
 Thus, Aoife decided to take control of matters.

 The Significant Characters in the Children of Lir